hibernate/hibernate-validator/README.md

 ## Using Hibernate Validator

-* In case you use the distribution archive from the download site, copy dist/hibernate-validator-<version>.jar together with all jar files from dist/lib/required into the classpath of your application.
+* In case you use the distribution archive from the download site, copy _dist/hibernate-validator-&lt;version&gt;.jar_ together with all jar files from _dist/lib/required_ into the classpath of your application.
 For the purposes of logging, Hibernate Validator uses the JBoss Logging API, an abstraction layer which supports several logging solutions such (e.g. log4j or the logging framework provided by the JDK) as implementation.
-Just add a supported logging library to the classpath (e.g. log4j-<version>.jar) and JBoss
+Just add a supported logging library to the classpath (e.g. _log4j-&lt;version&gt;.jar_) and JBoss
 Logging will delegate any log requests to that provider.

-* Add the following to your maven or ivy dependency list (Hibernate Validator can be found in the [JBoss Maven repository](http://repository.jboss.org/nexus/content/groups/public-jboss)):
+* Add the following to your Maven or Ivy dependency list (Hibernate Validator can be found in the [JBoss Maven repository](http://repository.jboss.org/nexus/content/groups/public-jboss)):

         <dependency>
             <groupId>org.hibernate</groupId>